skoppe/spasm/README.md

 ### Enabling hmr for existing projects

-Update to `v0.1.14` and add the same configuration mentioned above but also rerun `dub run spasm:webpack-bootstrap` in your projects root folder.
+Update to `v0.1.14` and add the same configuration mentioned above but also rerun `dub run spasm:bootstrap-webpack` in your projects root folder.
 This will update your dev-server.js and your spa.js and spasm.js modules.

 ### How it works